-An established artist in Canada where she was born, Laurie continues to exhibit in Canada, Switzerland and the UK, where she has exhibited in many solo and group exhibitions and collaborated on interdisciplinary, performance and design based projects, over the last 20 years.
-Laurie lives and works in Devon.
+An established artist in Canada where she was born, Laurie continues exhibited in Canada, Switzerland and the UK, where she exhibited in many solo and group exhibitions and collaborated on interdisciplinary, performance and design based projects, over the last 20 years.
+Laurie lived and worked in Devon.

 Laurie Steen, RWA Drawing School Tutor

-Through her workshops, Laurie has been teaching alongside artists and students of all ages, where she is actively involved in working to engage and inspire students to simply, ‘lose their inhibition to draw’.
+Through her workshops, Laurie taught alongside artists and students of all ages, where she was actively involved in working to engage and inspire students to simply, ‘lose their inhibition to draw’.

-She has also co founded an ‘Art and Forest Camp’ for children aged 5 -13, thats runs during term holidays.
-Their aim is to allow children opportunities to really explore their creativity and imagination in a fully supportive environment in order to build self esteem and allow each individual the freedom and confidence to lose their inhibitions and express themselves.
+She also co founded an ‘Art and Forest Camp’ for children aged 5 -13, thats ran during term holidays.
+Their aim was to allow children opportunities to really explore their creativity and imagination in a fully supportive environment in order to build self esteem and allow each individual the freedom and confidence to lose their inhibitions and express themselves.